California wildfires destroy homes; winds hamper containment

 Drought, heat, low humidity and winds have left California vegetation ready to burn this summer.
 More than two-dozen new fires erupted Wednesday alone.
 All but two were quickly contained.

-One small but destructive blaze reduced dozens of mobile homes to ashes in Lake County, about 80 miles (130 kilometers) north of San Francisco.
+One small but destructive blaze burned through a mobile home park and reduced an estimated 50 homes to ashes in Lake County, about 80 miles (130 kilometers) north of San Francisco.
 Elsewhere in the northwestern region of the state, two big fires continued to burn in the Shasta-Trinity National Forest.

-Meanwhile, Pacific Gas & Electric said late Wednesday that it had restored power to almost 55% of 48,000 Northern California customers whose power was shut off Tuesday to prevent new fires from being ignited if electrical lines were damaged during high winds.
-Restoration of power to the remaining customers was expected by Thursday evening.
+Meanwhile, Pacific Gas & Electric said Thursday that it had restored power to nearly 50,000 Northern California customers whose power was shut off Tuesday to prevent new fires from being ignited if electrical lines were damaged during high winds.
+The utility said it found at least 10 instances of weather-related damage, including four that potentially could have caused fires if the utility hadn't de-energized power lines.

 Antczak reported from Los Angeles.